 The school is supported by an educational psychologist, who works very closely with the SENCO.
 Following consent and referral, the educational psychologist assesses and supports individual pupils with special educational needs by providing parents and school staff with detailed reports and suggestions for actions based on identification of need.
 The educational psychologist is very important in contributing to statutory assessment/Education, Health and Care (EHC) Plans.

-Various other agencies can be accessed, usually via the Early Help Assessment (E.H.A.) process and according to need.
-For further support see the link to the Kirklees local Offer for contact details.
+Various other agencies can be accessed according to need.
+For further support see the link to the Kirklees Local Offer by clicking this link.

 Governor with responsibility for SEND:

 Mrs V Green